libusb/libusb/README_MSVC.txt

-To compile libusb 1.0 using MSVC 9:
+To compile libusb 1.0 using Microsoft Visual Studio:

 Note: in the text below, (Win32) means "when producing 32 bit binaries" and (x64) "when producing 64 bit binaries".
 This is independent of whether your